janellamarie/janellamarie/README.md

 # Hi there, I'm Janella Co! 👋
-I recently graduated with a Bachelor's degree in Computer Science from University of South Florida.
-I'm currently looking for *entry-level SWE opportunities*!
+I'm a Computer Science graduate from University of South Florida.

 ## Some basic information about me:
 - 📚 I'm currently learning: **Ruby**, and **Go**